Brian · Portfolio

 4) View transitions without the "my whole page just flashed" vibe

-I wanted transitions between pages to feel smooth, but I didn’t want the animated backdrop to restart or crossfade weirdly.
+I wanted transitions between pages to feel smooth, but I did not want the animated backdrop to restart or crossfade weirdly.

 So the CSS explicitly: